sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-02.md

 ./stop_load.sh
 ```

-You should see output similar to the following image.
+You should see output similar to the following example.

 ![Restart App 2](assets/images/02-restart-app-and-load-02.png)